Namaste England: Critical response

-The film received mostly negative reviews from critics; out of 16 reviews, only 4 received equal to or more than a 2-star rating.
+The film received generally negative reviews from critics; out of 16 reviews, only 4 received equal to or more than a 2-star rating.

 Zee News and The Statesman, both posting the same IANS review, gave the film 4 out of 5 stars, saying that the film "has a pure heart," and that "the cast performs with sincerity that sometimes gets stagey.
 While Arjun and Parineeti look comfortable in each other`s company, some of their romantic moments together are done with the over-cute impishness that seems way out of line."
 The reviewer also noted that most of the secondary characters seem more entertaining than the leads: "Aditya Seal as Parineeti`s trophy-husband succeeds in making his character of a spoilt NRI brat anything but a jerk...Seal does well for himself."
 The film is beautifully shot by Yiannis Manolopoulos, and that "While the narrative serenades the effervescent mood, a serious tone is allowed to creep in with a statement on the issue of illegal migrants in Europe."

 Urvi Parikh of Rediff.com gave the film 2.5 out of 5 stars, and says that the film is "all things that the Akshay Kumar-Katrina Kaif starrer Namastey London was not."
 She notes that "Vipul Shah fails to give us a crisp storyline, hard-hitting dialogues and memorable punch lines."
 She notes that the movie tries to deal with women's empowerment, but "the depiction is so wrong that at the end of it, you only feel sorry for the crew."
 She praised actress Mallika Dua and actor Aditya Seal, noting that they do a fairly good job with the material they are given.
 But she also noted that the film "drags after a point.
 You neither sympathise with the actors nor empathise with them."